 To use the rhythm method, you track your menstrual history to predict when you'll ovulate.
 This helps you determine when you're most likely to conceive.

 If you're hoping to get pregnant, you can use the rhythm method to determine the best days to have sex.
 Similarly, if you're hoping to avoid pregnancy, you can use the rhythm method to determine which days to avoid unprotected sex.

 Tracking your menstrual history doesn't require special preparation.
-However, if you want to use the rhythm method for birth control, consult your health care provider first if:
+However, if you want to use the rhythm method for birth control, talk to your health care provider first if:

-- You recently had your first period, gave birth, or stopped taking birth control pills or other hormonal contraceptives
+- You've recently stopped taking birth control pills or other hormone contraceptives

 - You're breast-feeding